 Reagents

-*Note: The University of Iowa facility sends virus at a titer of 10E12 particles/mL which is equal to 10E10 PFU/mL.
+*Note: The University of Iowa facility sends virus at a titer in pfu/ml that is specific for each lot.
 It is important to minimize freeze/thawing as the titer drops ten-fold each time the virus is frozen.
 Upon arrival we thaw the virus and aliquot it.
 Then we thaw an aliquot when we are ready to use it.
-However, Iowa accounts for one thaw/freeze to aliquot, so no need to adjust for this.
-Therefore, at the time of infection the titer is actually 10E10 PFU/mL.
+However, Iowa accounts for one thaw/freeze to aliquot, so no need to adjust the original titer.
 Ordering information can be obtained from the following people:

 University of Iowa